de-grote/aoc2022/readme.md

 * day 14: Actually pretty fun day, I think you can optimise part 2 using some fancy math no one has ever heard about though.

+* day 15: "As long as it works, it is good".

 ---

 Thanks for reading!